ameseee/kwk-curriculum-site/swift-ios/lessons/object-interaction/index.md

   <h3>Campers and Camps</h3>
   <p>Your job is to build a Student/Scholar/Camper class and a Camp class.
 You can choose what properties each class has on it.
 The Camp class should have an <code class="try-it-code">addCamper</code> action on it, which creates a Student/Scholar/Camper object and stores that in a list of all the campers.</p>
   <h3>Extension: Camps and KWK</h3>
   <p>Build a KWK class that creates and stores camps.
 The KWK class should have a year property.
-Make sure your camp has a location and title (Web Applications or Mobile Applications).</p>
+Make sure your camp has a location and title (WebDev or Mobile).</p>
 </div>